stamf/shocker/README.md

 ## Prerequisites

-The following packages are needed to run bocker.
+The following packages are needed to run shocker.

 * btrfs-progs
 * curl